ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-The presence of the SDE option indicates that the client desires the DNS server to include an EDE option in the DNS response when DNS filtering is performed, and that any data conveyed in the EXTRA-TEXT field of the EDE option is encoded and processed in accordance with this specification.
+The presence of the SDE option indicates that the client desires the DNS server to include an EDE option in the DNS response when DNS filtering is performed and that any data conveyed in the EXTRA-TEXT field of the EDE option is encoded in accordance with this specification.

 ## Server Generating Response {#server-response}